iaingalloway/devcontainers/README.md

 - [Kubectl](https://kubernetes.io/docs/reference/kubectl/kubectl/)
 - [Helm](https://helm.sh/)
 - [Starship](https://starship.rs/) prompt
-- [Kind](https://kind.sigs.k8s.io/) to create Kubernetes clusters on the host's docker daemon for local development
 - [Chezmoi](https://www.chezmoi.io/) to import and manage dotfiles

 Additionally, the devcontainers mount `~/.kube/`, `~/.ssh/`, and `~/.gitconfig`.
 If '~/.gitconfig' contains a key for the user's github username, this is used to configure Chezmoi.